easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_OAUTH_VS_API_KEY_VISUAL.md

   └─ Problem: Hard to revoke quickly
      (have to check GitHub, sign everywhere out, etc.)

-API Key (Q-IDE):
+API Key (Top Dog):
-  ├─ Hacker opens Q-IDE
+  ├─ Hacker opens Top Dog
   ├─ API key is in local file
   ├─ Hacker can use Copilot temporarily
   └─ Solution: Instant revocation ✓